Blackymas/NSPanel_HA_Blueprint/docs/different_version.md

 <!-- markdownlint-enable MD028 -->

 ### For Nextion TFT Component
-The instructions to upload TFT will vary depending on the branch or version you are installing and the framework you are using.
+The instructions to upload TFT will vary depending on the version you are installing and the framework you are using.

-#### v4.2 or later, with ESP-IDF framework
+#### v4.2 or later (ESP-IDF) or v4.2.5 or later (Arduino)
 1. Go to your device's page under **Settings** > **Devices & Services** > **ESPHome**.
 2. On the **Configuration** group, select your option for **Update TFT display - Branch** (either the version you want or `dev`/`beta`).
 If that option is not visible, please expand the **+n entities not shown** and enable it.